-As we noted earlier in our discussion of IPARTheory's multivariate model, interpersonal acceptancerejection occurs in a complex ecological (familial, community, and sociocultural) context.
-IPARTheory's sociocultural systems model shown in Figure 6 provides a way of thinking about the antecedents, consequences, and other correlates of interpersonal acceptance-rejection within individuals and total societies.
+As I noted earlier in the discussion of IPARTheory's multivariate model, interpersonal acceptance-rejection occurs in a complex ecological (familial, community, and sociocultural) context.
+IPARTheory's sociocultural-systems model shown in Figure 7 provides a way of thinking about the antecedents, consequences, and other correlates of interpersonal acceptance-rejection within individuals and total societies.
 The model has its historical roots in the early work of Kardiner (1939, 1945a, 1945b), and later in the work of Whiting and Child (1953).
-It also shares notable similarities with Bronfenbrenner's (1979) ecological model, and with Berry's (2006) eco-cultural model.
-It shows, for example, that the likelihood of parents (element 3 in the model) displaying any given form of behavior (e.g., acceptance or rejection) toward their children is shaped in important ways by the maintenance systems of that society-including such social institutions as family structure, household organization, economic organization, political organization, system of defense, and other institutions that bear directly on the survival of a culturally organized population within its natural environment (element 1 in the model).
-The model also shows that parents' accepting-rejecting and other behaviors directly impact children's personality development and behavior (as postulated in personality subtheory).